aulanyon/Dinner-Picker-App/README.md

 ## MAIN FUNCTIONALITIES
--Randomly selects a resturante or dinner idea from multiple categories -Displays said result in a JavaFX window -Beginner-friendly design
+-Randomly selects a restaurant or dinner idea from multiple categories -Displays said result in a JavaFX window -Beginner-friendly design